 Annual Fellows is an intermediate professional development program that helps prepare development officers in the early and intermediate stages of their career in advancement for success in their ongoing service to the non-profit community.

-The application period for the 2018-19 Annual Fellows Program is closed.
-Check back in Spring 2019 for information on how to apply in the next cycle.
+The application period for the 2019-20 Annual Fellows Program will open in April 2019.
+Check back then for information on how to apply.

 Candidates are non-profit professionals in development or related fields (alumni affairs, public relations) in the first three years of their careers.
 Each class of fellows is led by an established moderator with over 15 years of experience in fundraising and non-profit management.
 Annual Fellows meet senior professionals who represent many views of philanthropy and its professions: private and public foundations, executive search, Board-level volunteers, senior fundraising professionals who work both independently and with institutions, and corporate philanthropy.